-- defining the Company's purpose and setting its strategic objectives; - approving and overseeing the Company's organisational culture and values, risk profile, risk appetite and risk and compliance management policies and frameworks; - reviewing and approving the strategies, budgets and business plans prepared by management (including investments, development projects and joint venture projects); - assuring itself of the effectiveness of arrangements for the governance of the Group including: - o the quality of the executive team; - o the appropriateness of organisational arrangements and structures; and - the adequacy of internal controls, policies, procedures and processes; - overseeing the actions and decisions of management and performance against targets and objectives; and - overseeing reporting to shareholders and other stakeholders on the strategic direction, governance and performance of the Group.
+- defining the Company's purpose and setting its strategic objectives; - approving and overseeing the Company's organisational culture and values, risk profile, risk appetite and risk and compliance management policies and frameworks; - reviewing and approving the strategies, budgets and business plans prepared by management (including investments, development projects and joint venture projects); - assuring itself of the effectiveness of arrangements for the governance of the Company including: - the quality of the executive team; - the appropriateness of organisational arrangements and structures; and - the adequacy of internal controls, policies, procedures and processes; - overseeing the actions and decisions of management and performance against targets and objectives; and

+• overseeing reporting to shareholders and other stakeholders on the strategic direction, governance and performance of the Company.

-The appointment and removal of the Managing Director and Chief Executive Officer is a matter for the Board.
+The appointment and removal of the Group Chief Executive Officer and Managing Director is a matter for the Board.